 06. Apply the inverted pyramid method

-This is what web design in the age of skim reading looks like.
 The inverted pyramid starts with the most important pieces of information, and then slowly declines in the order of priority - just in case your readers are lazy scrollers.
 So, begin by ranking your content to understand how to apply this method to your own work.

 When you formulate your structure, still take into account organization and logic.
 Think of a story: Your title, your intro, and so forth.
 If done correctly, you’ll reap the rewards.
 This method is known to grab attention fast and keep it.